emilyrosenberg/grain-free-friend/README.md

 #### Contact
 This is a future implementation.
 It will include a contact form.
 #### 403 & 404
+The user lands on the 404 (not found) page when they try to access a page that doesn't exist. <br>

-These pages exist and will become visible in a future implementation.
+The 403 (unauthorized access) page exists and will become visible in a future implementation.

 ### Features
 #### Header and Navigation